jeannepietropaoli/shopping-cart-v2/README.md

 Project to practice skills learned inside The Odin Project's React section and specifically skills learned inside the React course : https://www.theodinproject.com/paths/full-stack-javascript/courses/react.

-The goal of this project is to create an online store with a shopping cart feature using React and test our code using React-testing library.
+The goal of this React project is to create Single Page Application with React Router of a fake online store with a shopping cart feature and test our code using React-testing library.

 ## Skills to practice